-In the Year, the two staff members have attended AML and CFT compliance training held by the external consultancy or law firms respectively, while self-studying training materials on anti-corruption, AML and CFT compliance prepared by an external professional firm were circulated to the Directors and all staff of the Company in September 2021.
-There were in total 6 Directors and 2 staff trained in the Year and the total training hour was 8 hours.
+In the Year, a staff member has attended AML and CFT compliance training held by the external professional institute.
+In addition, self-studying training materials on anti-corruption published by ICAC; and AML/CFT in the Cayman Islands Regime prepared by Hong Kong Securities and Investment Institute were circulated to the Directors and all staff of the Company for the training purpose during the Year.
+There were in total 5 Directors and 2 staff trained in the Year and the total training hour was 21 hours.
 The aforesaid self-studying training materials were also circulated to the Company's Investment Manager.
 During the year, the Company had no legal cases regarding corrupt practices brought against the Company or its employees.